Songline (horse): 2022: four-year-old season

-For her first run of 2022 Songline was sent to Saudi Arabia to contest the $1.5 million 1351 Sprint Cup over 1400 metres at King Abdulaziz Racecourse in Riyadh where she was ridden by Lemaire and started 5/1 second favourite behind Naval Crown.
+For her first run of 2022, Songline was sent to Saudi Arabia to contest the $1.5 million 1351 Sprint Cup over 1351 meters at King Abdulaziz Racecourse in Riyadh where she was ridden by Lemaire and started 5/1 second favourite behind Naval Crown.
 After racing in mid-division she made sustained progress in the straight, got the better of the British filly Happy Romance in the last 100 metres and held of the late run of the American challenger Casa Creed to win by a neck.
 Hayashi commented "She is such a brilliant filly and the ride from Lemaire was perfect.
 The owners also deserve great credit for their ambition in coming here.
 Last year she raced well in this counter-clockwise direction and she has a lot of natural speed so we thought we could run well coming back in distance a little."

 Songline's first appearance of the year in Japan came at Tokyo on 15 May when she started 4.4/1 second favourite for the Grade 1 Victoria Mile.
 She raced in ninth place before making steady progress in the straight but never looked likely to win and came home fifth, two and a half lengths behind the winner Sodashi.
 Hayashi felt that she had been unsuited by the slow early pace.
 Ikezoe took the ride when the filly started the 7.2/1 fourth choice in the betting for the Grade 1 Yasuda Kinen over the same course and distance three weeks later.
 The four-year-old Elusive Panther started favourite while the other contenders included Cafe Pharoah, Salios, Danon The Kid, Schnell Meister and Naran Huleg (Takamatsunomiya Kinen).
 She settled behind the leaders as Ho O Amazon set the pace before moving on the outside on the final turn and making rapid progress in the straight.
 She took the lead from Salios 100 metres from the finish and held on to win by a neck from Schnell Meister.
 After the race Ikezoe said "It was a tight schedule for the filly but the staff at the stables prepared her remarkably.
 She broke well and I decided to settle her behind Salios...
 Trying not to make the same mistake as last time, we made an early bid before the last corner and she responded well and stretched all the way for a strong finish".